algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 > BTP define 'Black' as of Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such.

-### Why can only people from the West Midlands apply?
-This is a pilot project that we would like to expand in the future, but for now we are interested in creating the opportunity for a local live coding community of practice to grow in the West Midlands area.

 ### Do you provide expenses?
-Each participant is supported by a £500 bursary which covers participation in five workshops and a final event.
-This bursary is expected to cover travel costs.
+Each participant is supported by a £500 bursary which covers participation in the workshops and a final showcase event.
+This bursary is expected to cover travel and any other associated costs.

 ### When are we given the bursary?
 Participants will be given their bursary two installments, at the beginnig of the programme and towards the end of the programme

-### How is the project funded?
-(Algo|Afro) Futures is funded by Birimingham City Council as a Creative City project, part of Birmingham 2022.